Last reviewed on 7th September 2023 by Martin Alexander (Mortgage Advisor)

-That being said, lenders may not entertain a gifted deposit mortgage for an HMO, even if you were acting as a guarantor.
+That being said, some lenders won’t allow a gifted deposit to be used for an HMO, even if you were acting as a guarantor.
 As a result, gifting a deposit would be more suitable for simply helping your child purchase accommodation for themselves in comparison to an investment.
 This is more commonly known as a university mortgage.

-Can I rent a property to offspring?
+Can I rent a property to my child?

 If your aim is to purchase an HMO student property for both investment and to provide accommodation for your child, then you’ll need a family buy to let mortgage.
 Family buy to let, which is also known as regulated buy to let, is considered to be a niche type of mortgage.

 Lenders can be quite hesitant when landlords let to family members.
-This is because landlords are perhaps more likely to be more lenient on rental payments with family in comparison to tenants they have no relationship with.
+This is because landlords are more likely to be lenient on rental payments with family in comparison to tenants they have no relationship with.